cal-itp/data-infra/warehouse/README.md

    See [the dbt docs on profiles.yml](https://docs.getdbt.com/dbt-cli/configure-your-profile) for more background on this file.

+   > \[!Note\]
+   >
-   > Note: This default profile template will set a maximum bytes billed of 2 TB; no models should fail with the default lookbacks in our development environment, even with a full refresh.
+   > This default profile template will set a maximum bytes billed of 2 TB; no models should fail with the default lookbacks in our development environment, even with a full refresh.
 You can override this limit during the init, or change it later by calling init again and choosing to overwrite (or editing the profiles.yml directly).

+   > \[!WARNING\]
+   >
+   > If you receive a warning similar to the following, do **NOT** overwrite the file.
+This is a sign that you do not have a `DBT_PROFILES_DIR` variable available in your environment and need to address that first (see step 5).
+   >
+   > ```text
+   > The profile calitp_warehouse already exists in /data-infra/warehouse/profiles.yml.
+Continue and overwrite it? [y/N]:
+   > ```

 7. Check whether `~/.dbt/profiles.yml` was successfully created, e.g. `cat ~/.dbt/profiles.yml`.
 If you encountered an error, you may create it by hand and fill it with the same content: